mybb/mybb/.github/CONTRIBUTING.md

 [**MyBB &mdash; Get Involved: Features & Development &rarr;**](https://mybb.com/get-involved/development/)

-If you need any help with sending your code contributions, the [GitHub Help site](https://help.github.com) is a good place to start.
+If you need any help with sending your code contributions, the [GitHub Help site](https://docs.github.com/en/github) is a good place to start.
+You can also get in touch with MyBB developers and the Community through our [support channels](https://mybb.com/support/).

 ## MyBB on GitHub